facebookresearch/RAM/projects/self_taught_evaluator/README.md

 ## Inference and Evaluation

 We provide example scripts to use the Self-Taught Evaluator as a judge to choose a better response from a pair.
 We provide a set of scripts to reproduce the RewardBench evaluation scores for this model.
-Please refer to [src/requirements.txt](./src/requirements.txt)
+Please refer to [src/requirements.txt](./src/requirements.txt).
+Our experiments were run with `vllm` version 0.6.1.

 > [!IMPORTANT]
 > This model was trained to judge a pair of responses using the specific prompt format from the RewardBench benchmark.
 Make sure to adopt the same prompt format when you run the model on your data.